homayoun-afshari/nesy/README.md

 </p>

 <p align="justify">
- While this functional setup might look simplistic at the first look, the D-LTN is the real MVP of my work.
+ While this functional setup might look simplistic at the first look, the D-LTN was the <i>real challenge</i> of my work.
 In that module, I dynamically convert symbolic rules into LTNs, which required building a parser for FOL and crafting an autonomous pipeline to train and test those D-LTNs.
-To make that happen, I used <a href="https://lark-parser.readthedocs.io/en/stable/">Lark</a> and sprinkled in some meta-programming magic to create a Python template that reads and understands FOL as a logic-loving compiler.
+To make that happen, I used <a href="https://lark-parser.readthedocs.io/en/stable/">Lark</a> and sprinkled in some <i>meta-programming</i> magic to create a Python template that reads and understands FOL as a logic-loving compiler.
 This pipeline is the secret sauce, letting the system hum along smoothly while keeping flexible, explainable, and formality promises.

-## Running the Codes
+## The Codes

 <p align="justify">
   Finally, it's time to get into buisniness.
 I have prepared a minimalistic implementation of this project in this repositoty.
 You can clone it locally or on cloud, but there's a better way.
 To simplify things, I've changed the codes to run on Google Colab, which means you'll also need to use your Google Drive, but not much of it.
 So, to begin, make a folder in your drive, and name it whatever you like.
 Let's say you call it <code>nesy</code> and put it in your home folder like a sane person.
 Then, simply copy <a href="data_collection.ipynb">data_collection.ipynb</a>, <a href="main_algorithm.ipynb">main_algorithm.ipynb</a>, <a href="visudo_scripts.zip">visudo_scripts.zip</a>, and the <a href="datasets">datasets</a> folder to it.
 That's it, you can run the codes now.
 I will explain these files in the following.